paul-vdb/mesocarnivore_distribution_modelling/README.md

 ## What will I be asked to do?

-You will be sent a link to an online form where you will be asked to attach an excel or csv file with your records.
-In the form you will also find different templates for various data types.
+If you want to contribute, please complete this online form where you will be asked to attach an excel or csv file with your records.
+We encourage you to use one of [different templates for various data types](https://github.com/cindyhurtado/mesocarnivore_distribution_modelling/tree/main/Data%20contributors%20templates).
 Please select the one that best matches your data.
 Alternatively, you can upload your data in its current format as long as each row contains the following information:

 •	Project name: Unique ID that identifies the project.